 We hope these tips help you with your SMS marketing plan, and if you haven’t got an account already, why not sign up today!
 With our Free Marketing offer, there really isn’t a better time to start your SMS marketing campaigns.

 1. Short and to the point – No one wants to receive a long-winded text, make it short and to the point, remember 160 characters equals one message and we suggest to not go over one message.

-2. Don’t leave it too late – It’s never too early to start sending – give customers ample opportunity to absorb and respond to your text.
+2. Don’t leave it too late, – give customers ample opportunity to absorb and respond to your text.

 3. Timing – Think about when you are going to send the message.
-Don’t send a message at 2:00am, your customers won’t reply and may get annoyed if you wake them.
+Don’t send a message at 2:00am, your customers won’t reply, may get annoyed and opt-out if you wake them.